bobk48/linuxthetextbook/README.md

 The contents of the folders and files in this repository are as follows:

-ICE - In-Chapter Exercise solutions for sample chapters.
+ICE - In-Chapter Exercise solutions for Chapters 1-18, plus many W Chapters.

 advisories - Documents related to the advisories.